 My husband and I each were assigned to one of the teams- so we could guide the girls through coming up with ideas for cupcakes- as well as navigating our kitchen to make their ideas come to life!

-Getting the Party Started!
+Getting the Cupcake Wars Birthday Party Started!

 They brought their apron and patches over to an “ironing station” that I set up in the kitchen, and I ironed the patches onto their aprons for them- which they took home as one of their party favors.

-Order of Events
+Cupcake Wars Birthday Party Order of Events

 Fans of the show know that Justin Willman serves as the host of “Cupcake Wars”, so we wanted to have our own host… and my 10-year-old son Jack volunteered for the job!
 So I created a script for him that would explain everything that the “bakers” needed to do in the three different challenges (and Jack loved having this role at his sister's party!).
+(You can download our full script for use at your own party at the bottom of this post!)

-“Are you already for our first competition?
-Let's get started.
-The first competition is a challenge of “taste”.
-You can pick from one of the four cupcake flavors on the counter- they are strawberry, vanilla, red velvet, and chocolate.
-Your job is to create a delicious cupcake topping that goes along with which ever flavor of cupcake you choose.
 Judges will be determining the best cupcake based only taste, not on how it looks.
-Remember- you can put icing on your cupcake, you can use candy, sprinkles, and other topping, and you can also put some filling inside of your cupcake.
+Remember- you can put icing on your cupcake, you can use candy, sprinkles, and other toppings, and you can also put some filling inside of your cupcake.
 The choice is yours.
 But here's the catch- you have to use at least three of the ingredients on the counter.